-At Cartwright King we understand that new drivers can make genuine mistakes when on the road.
+At Cartwright King we understand that new drivers can make genuine mistakes when on the road (new driver offences).
 If you accumulate 6 points on your licence during your first two years, you will have your licence revoked by the DVLA, without the intervention of the police or the courts.
 Having your license revoked can have a potentially serious impact on your family life and career, so it is vital that you take legal advice at the earliest opportunity.
 We have offices across the country which means that we are on hand to assist wherever you are based.

 What is the law regarding ‘New Drivers’?